Chapter 3

 include vegetables such as beans, corn, peas, and squash.

 <P>The choice of vegetables is up to you.
-Consult with a
+Consult with a grower or

 store that supplies gardening supplies or seed for more information